Blog

 How to set up auto-reply in Gmail when you’re out of office

-When you know you’re going to be unavailable for an extended period of time, remember to set up your email account with an auto-response (sometimes called a vacation response).
+When you know you’ll be out of office and unavailable for an extended period of time, remember to set up your email account with an auto-response (sometimes called a vacation response).
 In this section, we’ll show you how to do it with your Gmail account.
 (If you use another email service, don’t worry — most email providers offer an autoresponder feature!)

 Important things to know about Gmail vacation replies: